What does it look like?

 Garages- depending on how frequently you leave your garage open and the duration of time in which you do you may find a nest inside your garage.
 It is also important to check around the house near the garage doors.

-Rodent Burrows- Hornets are well known for invading burrows and building their nests
+Rodent Burrows- Hornets are well known for invading burrows and building their nests in the ground.

 The attic- This is difficult to frequently check due to the location but if you spot a hornet this is an important location to check.